 What is Inuyama Castle Town?

 Inuyama Castle Town is a historic area that has existed since the Edo period, located at the foot of Inuyama Castle.
-It offers a variety of street food such as Hida beef sushi and Gohei mochi, along with many retro cafes and shops converted from old townhouses, making it enjoyable just to stroll around.
+It offers a variety of street food, such as Hida beef sushi and Gohei mochi, and features many retro cafes and shops, making it enjoyable just to stroll around.

 Access to Inuyama Castle Town